 Here's a day-by-day itinerary for the trip.

-Meet up around 11am to train together to Kyoto.
+Meet up around 9:00 am in the Lobby at the Cerulean Tower where our guide will take us to the train station.
+We will train together to Kyoto.
 (Train tickets included).
 We will enjoy a box lunch on the train together, a classic thing to do when you travel in Japan.

 Upon arrival in Kyoto, we’ll head to our traditional Ryokan and check in.

 Later after a bit of a rest and time to unpack. we will enjoy a Calligraphy experience with an expert.
 Our teacher will explain how calligraphy is related to Zen Buddhism with mindfulness being the key to achieving the elegant brush strokes we’ll be striving for.